scartier/blackout/README.md

 Once you win, click any tile to reset all tiles to their starting state.
 You can then select a new difficulty or number of Tool Tiles for your next puzzle.

 Good luck!

+### Reset

+Long press any tile to reset it back to its initial state.